-How to Quit Your Job, Build a SaaS Product & Raise a Family in Japan – with Patrick McKenzie
+How to Quit Your Job, Build a SaaS Product & Raise a Family in Japan

 Patrick McKenzie is the founder of Kalzumeus Software.
 He's best known for two software products – Bingo Card Creator and Appointment Reminder, both which he has bootstrapped.
-Patrick's also a well known blogger who has been very transparent and open about his experience bootstrapping a software business.
+Patrick's also a well-known blogger who has been very transparent and open about his experience bootstrapping a software business.
 Patrick currently lives in Tokyo with his wife and newborn daughter.

 Host: Omer Khan

 Hi everybody, this is Patrick Mackenzie for Omer Khan's ConversionAid Podcast.